 USA Cycling announced Wednesday that Boulder had won the bid to host the 2014 Cyclocross National Championships at the Valmont Bike Park.

-The cycling organization named three finalists in their search for a host city for the event -- Boulder, Austin, Texas, and Asheville, N.C. -- and in the end, the cycling organization decided to award the event to all three in subsequent years: Boulder in January of 2014, Austin in 2015 and Asheville in 2016.
+The cycling organization named three finalists in their search for a host city for the event -- Boulder, Austin, Texas, and Asheville, N.C.

 "Boulder already hosts really high-caliber events, so they were just a logical choice to host the first year," said USA Cycling spokeswoman Andrea Smith.